 Why Is Adderall So Addictive?

 Adderall’s addictive properties can be explained by neuroscience.
 The drug combines amphetamine and dextroamphetamine, two central nervous system stimulants.
-These have the same effects on the brain as dopamine, epinephrine, and norepinephrine, which are naturally occurring neurotransmitters.
+These have the same effects on the brain like dopamine, epinephrine, and norepinephrine, which are naturally occurring neurotransmitters.

 Dopamine is released by the brain in association with pleasurable activities such as eating chocolate, playing with a pet, or having sex.
 It makes someone feel good.
 Epinephrine, also called adrenaline, ramps up the sympathetic nervous system, which triggers feelings of alertness, clarity, and focus.
 Norepinephrine helps to enhance the effects of epinephrine and increases focus even further.